Taskeract Taskeract

 Starting a Session from a PR

-Hover over a PR in the sidebar and click + to start a session on that PR's branch.
-Pick an agent and Taskeract creates the session with the branch already checked out.
-The PR moves from the pull request list into the session list, and a Review tab appears in the session alongside the terminal, logs, changes, and history tabs.
+Hover over a PR in the sidebar and click + to start a session on that PR.
+Pick an agent and Taskeract applies the active branch strategy, which typically reuses the PR head branch but can also create a disposable inspection workspace or a headless review flow.
+The PR moves from the pull request list into the session list, and a Review tab appears in the session alongside the other views that the strategy makes available.

 Review Tab